 While small in size, ants generally comprise about 15-25% of the terrestrial biomass wherever they are found.
 Their value goes beyond just environmental.
 Some species even have medical value.
 Certain people groups use ants as emergency stitches/staples for injuries and wounds (2).
 Talk about on the go medicine!

 Ants are truly amazing!
 But at times, they can become unwanted or even invasive and dangerous.
 Some species of ants bite, and some have bites that can be quite painful and even poisonous/life-threatening if someone suffers too many.
 Fire ant bites, for example, can trigger a dangerous allergic reaction for some people.

 If a natural fire ant killer is what you need to eliminate dangerous mounds around your home, the linked article contains specific instructions and how-to video for handling that issue.
 Additional information on making carpenter ant bait may prove helpful as well.

 But if the ants are the small, typically nonbiting kind that swarm everywhere fast and furious, read on for tips to prevent an infestation and how to eliminate an existing one with natural ant bait.

 When and where are you most likely to see ants?

 In our area, ants generally become problematic during heavy Spring rains and again, in the Fall as temperatures cool and the rains return.
-The lack of food coupled with presence of so much water tends to make the ants search for dryer, more comfortable accommodations and food sources.
-These are the times of year when we have to be most vigilant.
+The lack of food coupled with the presence of so much water tends to make the ants search for dryer, more comfortable accommodations, and food sources.
+These are the times of the year when we have to be most vigilant.